cedar-policy/cedar-docs/docs/collections/_schema/schema.md

 {:toc}
 </details>

 This topic describes the structure of a Cedar schema.
-Cedar has two schema formats: human-readable and JSON.
-The syntax of the human-readable schema format is very similar to that of Cedar policies.
-The JSON schema format is built from the [JSON Schema](https://json-schema.org/).
-Some unique aspects of the design of Cedar, like the use of entity types, differ from the common JSON schema.
-The two formats are interchangeable.
-The Cedar CLI can translate schemas in one format to the other.
-We encourage you to use the human-readable schema format for its simplicity and conciseness.
-For details, see [human-readable schema format](../schema/human-readable-schema.html) and [JSON schema format](../schema/json-schema.html).
+Cedar has two schema formats: a human-readable format (which we call the Cedar format) and JSON.
+The syntax of the Cedar schema format is similar to that of Cedar policies.
+The JSON schema format is based on [JSON Schema](https://json-schema.org/), with some adaptations for unique aspects of Cedar, like the use of entity types.
+The two schema formats are interchangeable and the Cedar CLI can translate schemas in one format to the other.
+We encourage you to use the Cedar schema format for its simplicity and conciseness.
+For details, see [Cedar schema format](../schema/human-readable-schema.html) and [JSON schema format](../schema/json-schema.html).

 ## Overview {#schema-overview}
 A schema is a declaration of the structure of the entity types that you want to support in your application and for which you want Cedar to provide authorization services.